 Have you ever thought about how complicated your checkout process is?
 Or better say, how easy is it for your customers to make a purchase?
 Around 87% of online shoppers abandon their carts during the checkout if the process is too long or complicated.

-But besides that, there are many other reasons for cart abandonment during checkout.
+But other than that, there are many other reasons for cart abandonment during checkout.
 According to Oberlo’s analysis, the most common reasons are unexpected extra costs and demanding customers to create accounts.

 We always recommend shortening the checkout process and make it super fast and easy.
 The bottom line is – the easier it is for the customer to make a purchase, the higher is your conversion rate going to be.